Cummings $20 Million Grant Program

 You can learn more about this opportunity by visiting the funder's website.

-- Applicants should not only be headquartered in but also provide at least 80 percent of their services in this tri-county area.
+- Applicants should be local organizations that are not only headquartered in but also provide at least 50 percent of their services in this tri-county area.

-- A grant recipient will be eligible to apply for an additional grant after all the requirements below have been satisfied.
+- Prior grant recipients are eligible to apply for an additional grant if:

-- All requirements stipulated in the prior Grant Agreement, including the completion of annual Impact Reports and the ongoing presence of an active reciprocal link to Cummings Foundation's website) have been fulfilled by the recipient organization.
+- All requirements stipulated in the prior Grant Agreement (including the completion of annual Impact Reports and the ongoing presence of an active reciprocal link to Cummings Foundation's website) have been fulfilled by the recipient organization